Is Valley National Bancorp (VLY) a Keeper?

-Valley National Bancorp (NASDAQ:VLY) went up by 2.82% from its latest closing price compared to the recent 1-year high of $12.14.
-The company’s stock price has collected 2.08% of gains in the last five trading sessions.
+Valley National Bancorp (NASDAQ:VLY) went up by 0.41% from its latest closing price compared to the recent 1-year high of $12.14.
+The company’s stock price has collected -4.39% of loss in the last five trading sessions.
 Press Release reported on 08/12/20 that Valley National Bancorp Declares Its Regular Quarterly Preferred and Common Stock Dividends

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.